-Top Catholic official charged with sexual assault offenses
+Top Catholic Cardinal charged with sexual assault offenses

 July hearing

+"His role is to oversee the budgeting processes and financial procedures of the Vatican," CNN Senior Vatican Analyst John Allen said.

+"If it's analogous to the US government, he would basically be the secretary of the treasury."

-Pell will be required to appear in the Melbourne Magistrate's court on July 18th for a filing hearing.
+Pell will be required to appear in the Melbourne Magistrate's court on July 18 for a filing hearing, when a full charge list is expected to be released.
 He is facing multiple charges and there are multiple complainants relating to those charges, police said.

 Cardinal George Pell: A brief bio